 - Created on the 10 October, 2017.

 Hazelnut (also called by the name Corylus avellana) is a member of the birch plant and it is a particularly versatile nut due to the many different ways that it can used.
 The fraction of proteins present in hazelnut is relatively high (approx. 15%), with many of these proteins responsible for causing an allergy (for example Cor a 9 or Cor a 11).
 They are also useful in a large number of production processes since they are stable due to its high heat resistant capability.
 Hazelnut allergies are often quite serious and in some cases can cause life-threatening reactions.
 In some instances small quantity of hazelnuts can lead to an allergic reaction, which may result in anaphylactic shock in severe cases.
 Cross-contamination exists as a consequence of a number of different production process (for example during the production of chocolate), this explains the fact that the presence of hazelnut residues can’t be excluded in foods.
-Hazelnut ELISA kit provides a highly sensitive method for detecting hazelnut residues present in cereals, chocolate, cookies and ice cream.
+The following hazelnut ELISA kit provides a highly sensitive method for detecting hazelnut residues present in cereals, chocolate, cookies and ice cream.

-The minimum detection sensitivity level of hazelnuts using this hazelnut ELISA kit was 0.3 ppm.
-The standard range for this ELISA assay is 1.0 – 40.0 ppm.
+The minimum detection sensitivity level of hazelnuts using current hazelnut ELISA kit was 0.3 ppm.
+The standard range for this assay is 1.0 – 40.0 ppm.

 - Development of a sandwich ELISA-type system for the detection and quantification of hazelnut in model chocolates.
 Food Chem.
 (2015) 173: 257-65.
 Costa J., et al.

 - Detection of hazelnut in foods using ELISA: challenges related to the detectability in processed foodstuffs.
 J AOAC Int.
 (2012) 95 (1): 149-56.
 Cucu T., et al.